ASAG-ISCAS/PyBDR/README.md

 order
 of expansion (such as 2), and a larger time step.
-Then gradually increase the computational time horizon and order of expansion based on the results of this setting to achieve the desired set of reachable states at an acceptable time consumption.
+Then gradually increase the computational time horizon and order of expansion based on the results of this setting to achieve the desired set of reachable states at an acceptable time consumption.-->

 ### Controlling the wrapping effect

-To enhance the precision of the reachable set computation, one can split the boundaries of initial sets or increase the order of the Taylor expansion while reducing the step size.
+In order to improve the precision of computing the reachable sets, one can achieve this by further subdividing the boundaries of the initial sets or increasing the order of the Taylor expansion, both in conjunction with reducing the step size.

 ### RuntimeWarning: divide by zero encountered in true_divide

-This warning may appear on platforms using the Windows operating system.
-However, it won't impact the operation of the tool and can be eliminated by declaring it.
+This warning message may be displayed on platforms utilizing the Windows operating system.
+Nevertheless, it will not affect the functionality of the tool and can be resolved by declaring it.

 ```python
 numpy.seterr(divide='ignore', invalid='ignore')